FlorianStuettgen/SOC_Replay/README.md

-# Digital Fortress Lab
+# Digital infrastructure Lab
 ![](/assets/photos/test2.jpeg)

-**Digital Fortress Lab** is a self-hosted security and infrastructure lab built on enterprise hardware and operated like a small production network.
+**Digital infrastructure Lab** is a self-hosted security and infrastructure lab built on enterprise hardware and operated like a small production network.
 It is designed, built, and documented end to end by a single operator as a long-term R&D and learning platform.

 > ### For recruiters / hiring managers
 > This project demonstrates my ability to: